simplysparsh/BabyMusic-AI/docs/state-management.md

 };
 ```

-By using Zustand stores (and the hybrid onboarding modal approach for OAuth), Baby Music AI can efficiently manage the application state, keep the components focused on rendering and user interactions, and ensure a smooth and responsive user experience.
+By using Zustand stores (and the hybrid onboarding modal approach for OAuth), combined with the robust RealtimeHandler system, Baby Music AI can efficiently manage the application state, maintain real-time data synchronization, keep the components focused on rendering and user interactions, and ensure a smooth and responsive user experience.